Learning disturbance models for offset-free reference tracking: Offset-free EKF-based Nonlinear MPC

 \section{Offset-free EKF-based Nonlinear MPC}

-The convergence result proved in the previous section is rather general and conceptual.
-We next show how the result is applied to the frequently used combination of the Extended Kalman Filter (EKF) as state observer and Nonlinear MPC (NMPC) as controller.
-Additionally, the reference signals $x_\r(k+j)$, $u_\r(k+j)$ given to the NMPC controller are generated from the future reference preview $r(k+j)$ using the estimated disturbance model parameters $\theta(k|k)$ obtained from the EKF.
+We now show how the result from the previous section may be applied to the frequently used combination of the Extended Kalman Filter (EKF) as observer and Nonlinear MPC (NMPC) as controller, where the EKF is used to learn the parameters of the disturbance model to reduce the tracking error and potentially lead to offset-free tracking under a suitable selection of the disturbance model.

-We note that the EKF and NMPC presented in the sequel do not immediately guarantee the satisfaction of Assumption~\ref{ass:contr}, in general extra care should be taken to prove that it holds.
-Such an analysis is beyond the scope of this paper.